|life span|| |

 "Striking" is the best word to describe a Siberian husky's beauty.
 He holds your gaze with bright, piercing, almond-shaped eyes in colors such as amber, blue, and brown.
 Some Siberians have bi-eyes, which means one brown eye and one blue; or they're parti-eyed, defined as half-brown and half-blue eyes.

-Faces—also called “masks”—are white, and distinguished by an elongated snout (which helps warm air in cold climates) and an alert, focused expression.
-At first, a Siberian looks almost too fierce to approach until his jaw drops and out rolls his tongue and a natural smile.
+Faces-also called "masks"-are white, and distinguished by an elongated snout (which helps warm air in cold climates) and an alert, focused expression.
+At first, a Siberian looks almost too striking to approach until his jaw drops and out rolls his tongue and a natural smile.

 The Siberian husky's two-layered insulated coat provides great cold protection-straight and thick on the outside, short and downy soft underneath.
 Coats feature various tones of red, gray, black, as well as snow white, patterned in variations of red-and-white, black-and-white, and gray-and-white.
 Vibrant hues encircle their muscular shoulders and rise to the tips of high triangular ears.
 Color then forms a forehead cap to create an illusion of raised eyebrows, especially when they look askew at you to determine if it's time to go for a run.